 we lost Best In Show, by a nose, to a spectacular Dalmation, who was

 the best in the country at the time, CH.
 Ard Aven Shamus handled by Jim McManus.
 What a day!

 Dusty and I had many more wonderful

 days and wins together.
-A highlight was placing 3rd in the Open
+A couple of highlights were: placing 3rd in

-Bitch Class at the National Doberman Specialty in Southern California against a fantastic field of top
+the Open Bitch Class at the National Doberman Specialty in Southern California against a fantastic field

 Dusty achieved her Championship

 in grand style, and was given a much needed break from the ring and bred